OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Select **New registration**.
 On the **Register an application** page, set the values as follows.

     * Set **Name** to `Office-Add-in-ASPNET-SSO`.
-    * Set **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
-(If you want the add-in to be usable only by users in the tenancy where you are registering it, you can choose "Accounts in this organizational directory only" instead, but you will need to go through some additional setup steps.
+    * Set **Supported account types** to **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
+(If you want the add-in to be usable only by users in the tenancy where you are registering it, you can choose **Accounts in this organizational directory only ...** instead, but you will need to go through some additional setup steps.
 See **Setup for single-tenant** below.)
-    * Set **Redirect URI** to` https://localhost:44355/AzureADAuth/Authorize`.
+    * In the **Redirect URI** section, ensure that **Web** is selected in the drop down and then set the URI to` https://localhost:44355/AzureADAuth/Authorize`.
     * Choose **Register**.

 1. On the **Office-Add-in-NodeJS-SSO** page, copy and save the values for the **Application (client) ID** and the **Directory (tenant) ID**.
 You'll use both of them in later procedures.